 Your characters have somewhere to go.
 They are no longer walking around in a void.
 So, imagine the environment of your story.
 What do the buildings, streets, rooms, gardens look like.
 Is there a lovely knitting store?
 Okay, that is my idea of heaven, along with a well-stocked bakery.
 What do your hero and heroine see when they look out a window?

 Setting reveals your characters.
 Where they live or go informs the reader about the kind of people they are.
-So your heroine loves the city.
-What does she like about it?
-The takeout options, the stores, the skyscrapers?
+So your main character loves the city.
+Why do they love it?
+The takeout options, the stores, the skyscrapers, the glamorous offices?
 Describe all of that and your reader will want to go deeper.
-Does he or she live for their setting or do they just kind of exist where they find themselves?
-These may be profound questions, but still, they provide the nuance that your romance needs.
+Do your characters live for their setting or do they just kind of exist where they find themselves?
+These may be profound questions, but still, the details provide the nuance that your romance needs.

 A setting can be comforting.
 As John Cougar Mellencamp relays, I was born and lived in a small town (for a few years) and there’s nothing more heart-warming than a close-knit community.
 Though if your community is in Paris, we invite you to sing about it!

 The “where” of your romance is an integral part of storytelling.
 Setting can be another character.
 And just as with cardboard characters, a lack of setting will leave a story feeling one-dimensional.
 All you have left are people and dialogue going nowhere.
 So dive in and tell us about those kitchen cabinets, the flower beds, the diner, the mansion, the flying buttresses, the long and winding road.

 As you are writing, take the time to enrich your story with as much setting as you can stand.
 We want to see where your characters live, work, share their first kiss, and maybe even what meals they eat (but not too much because sometimes it makes us editors eat, too).
 With every nugget, you give a gift–and a clearer picture–for your reader.